 This creates ambiguities that simply can't be reliably parsed and understood by Rainmeter, and can't work.

 Rainmeter solves this by having an alternative form of these variables.
 These function exactly as their normal counterparts do, but can successfully be nested.

 So our examples above would look like:

-Unless you are in fact 'nesting' variables within variables, there is no other benefit to using these instead of the normal syntax.
-It is not suggested that this in any way 'deprecates' the current style of using variables in your skin.
-This is an 'alternative' way, that simply allows for nesting to be successful.
+It is not suggested that this in any way deprecates the current style of using variables in your skin.
+This is an alternative way, that simply allows for nesting to be successful.
 Use them all the time, or use them just when needed, that is a matter of personal preference.

 If you are escaping a variable and need to use the nested form, the syntax is:

 You can download the above examples as a .rmskin.